 (In Appearance > Themes)

-- Same with the sidebar elements which you can add in Appearance > Widgets
+- Setup your sidebar in Appearance > Widgets

 Setup the infrastructure of your WordPress site